rodicafazakas/clothing-shop/README.md

-This is an E-commerce app with Firebase.
+This is an E-commerce app with Redux, Firebase.
 Check it at https://infashion.netlify.app/